C Czarnikow

 C. Czarnikow was created in 1861 by Julius Caesar Czarnikow and his firm became the leading international sugar broker.
 Today it is jointly controlled by Associated British Foods and the Australian Macquarie Group.
+Czarnikow Group Limited are the largest mover of containerized white sugar in the world by volume and have offices across the globe, with the Headquarters in St Pauls in London.

-Early History
+Early history

-The firm was created by in 1861 and under his guidance it was to become a leading international sugar and produce broker.
+The firm was created by Julius Caesar Czarnikow in 1861 and under his guidance, it was to become a leading international sugar and produce broker.
 Czarnikow, generally known as Caesar, was born in October 1837 in Sondershausen, Germany.
 He came to England in 1854 at the age of 17 and it is believed that his first job in London was with a German produce broker.
 He developed good connections with the London produce brokers and by 1860 Caesar was ready to open his own firm.
 He first applied for naturalization and then applied to be a “sworn broker”, before the Court of Aldermen, without which he could not have traded.
 In 1861 he received his authorization and opened his office as what was then called a “colonial Broker”.
 As such he was entitled to trade as an agent but not to trade on his own account.

 Caesar had been trading for little more than a year when he brought another colonial broker, H P Newton, into partnership, possibly to increase the available capital, but the partnership lasted only a few years.
 Of more lasting import was the recruitment of two young men in 1875: Charles Laggeman, active in the sugar trade, was also of German parentage and Julius Ganzoni, specializing in coffee, was from Switzerland.
 These two played an increasingly important part in the business and became Caesar's partners.
 They were to become, successively, Chairman of the firm after Caesar's death.